The Crossroads of Choice

 We meet countless small frictions each day.
 A cutting comment.
 A careless driver.
 A family jab that lands.

-Here is the point: your first surge is not your fault, but your next move is your choice.
+Here is the point: your first surge of emotion is potentially uncontrollable, but your next move is your choice.

-I stand there often.
+I stand there on the regular.
 I often react, but I’m getting better at finding the pause and choosing to respond.

-Today, hearing one human disrespect another, who wasn’t even in the room, simply for having a different sexual preference.
+Today, hearing one human disrespect another, who wasn’t even in the room, simply for having a different sexual preference got to me.
+My eyes opened, anger built, fists clenched and words queued.

 In that tiny pause before squeezing the verbal trigger, I saw the fork.
-I breathed.
-I decided to respond and I asked a question instead of assenting to anger and attacking with outrage.
+I paused, took a breath and I decided to respond.
+I picked a question instead of assenting to anger and attacking with outrage and immediate judgement.

 I asked “What makes you feel that way?”